ant12334/Tortoisecoin/doc/build-netbsd.md

 #### Notifications
 ###### ZeroMQ

-Bitcoin Core can provide notifications via ZeroMQ.
+Tortoisecoin Core can provide notifications via ZeroMQ.
 If the package is installed, support will be compiled in.
 ```bash
 pkgin zeromq
 ```